encoredev/encore/docs/how-to/template-engine.md

 ## Serving from a dynamic path

-This example is similar from the one above but in this case we use a fallback path to serve a template file based on the path.
+This example is similar to the one above, but in this case we use a fallback path to serve a template file based on the path.
 We use the `currentRequest` function to get the `path` and then render the template file based on the `path`.
 If no path is provided, we default to `index.html`.

 ```ts
 import { api } from "encore.dev/api";